 One of the companies we worked with wanted to develop a model that operates without any network latency.
 This meant that it had to be tightly integrated into their web application.
 As a result, we had to ensure that they were careful with the programming language used and external resources relied upon for speed and compatibility with the web application.

-3 things to consider when thinking about model deployment:
+3 things to consider when thinking about ML model deployment:

 - How will your model integrate into your workflow, product, and business system?